 You can search for full details of a range of treatments or conditions simply by selecting a letter.

 Haemophilus influenzae type b

-Hib (Haemophilus influenzae type b) is a bacterial infection that can cause a number of serious illnesses such as pneumonia or meningitis, especially in young children.
-Hib infections are preventable by vaccination.
+Haemophilus influenzae type b (Hib) is a bacterium that can cause a number of serious illnesses, especially in young children.

 - meningitis – infection of the lining of the brain and spinal cord

 - pericarditis – infection of the lining surrounding the heart

 - epiglottitis – infection of the epiglottis (the flap that covers the entrance to your windpipe)

 - septic arthritis – infection of the joints